-A Basic Guide to T-Shirt Vinyl & Fabric Imprinting
+A Basic Guide to Heat Press Vinyl & Fabric Imprinting

-So you’ve been bitten by the entrepreneurial bug and you’re thinking about starting up a custom T-shirt shop.
+So you’ve been bitten by the entrepreneurial bug and you’re thinking about starting up a custom T-shirt shop using heat press vinyl.
 Or maybe you’re already in the sign and graphics business and are interested in expanding to garment decoration.

 In either case, you’ve probably wondered how the imprinting process works and what you need to get started doing imprintables.
 Wonder no longer.
 We’re here to give you the scoop.